OpenVnmrJ/OpenVnmrJ/Install.md

 Version 18 and 20 systems.

 The MacOS version of OpenVnmrJ has been installed on versions Yosemite (10.10) to Big Sur (16.3).
-Installation on RHEL/CentOS and Ubuntu 20 systems can be used to run a spectrometer.
+Installation on RHEL/CentOS, AlmaLinux, and Ubuntu systems can be used to run a spectrometer.
 The MacOS version is for data-processing only.

 To install on CentOS 6.x systems, we recommend using the CentOS KickStart